Slime-Senpai/aoc22/README.md

 This code is not made to be proper nor human readable, but mostly a fun challenge for me.
 Don't expect it to be performant or beautiful!

+Day 11 update: Time to stop this madness.
+It takes too much time and I've been abusing the Array(X).fill().forEach() to do multi line in a single line.
+As this is no longer a proper way to do this challenge I'll just continue with regular JS code sadly.
+It was still fun for 10 days.
+And who knows, maybe later days will see some oneliners.

 ## Day 1
 ### Part 1
 This was done at work during a project build.
 After a friend found it funny that I was using one liners, it started the whole special rules chaos